FNHA Board of Directors

 Doctorate in Dental Surgery (University of El Salvador - 2007) / Not licensed to practice in BC, Canada

 Dr. Alexis (Lex) Vides holds a Master in Business Administration from the Athabasca University AB in 2019 and a Doctorate in Dental Surgery earned from the National University of El Salvador in 2007.
-Since February 2014 he has been dedicated to his work at the Vancouver Aboriginal Health Association (VAHS) Dental Clinic, a Not-For-Profit Health Indigenous Association situated in the heart of Vancouver's Downtown Eastside.
+Since February 2014 he has been working in public dental health in BC.

 Over the past ten years Dr. L. Vides has collaborated closely with the BC Dental Association and Local Dental Educational Institutions to expand the access to oral care services for vulnerable populations in BC.
-He played a pivotal role in the growth of the dental operations at the VAHS.
 Dr. L. Vides' professional journey extends to working with Public and Not-For-Profit organizations, bringing his extensive expertise in Dental Care, Health Business Administration and Human Resources.
 He has served on various boards, including the Board of Directors for the Pioneer Community Living Association.
-Presently he holds the role of Senior Dental Program Director at the VAHS, Stakeholder Dental Task Force – Health Canada Branch, and a Fellowship of the International College of Dentist – Canadian Chapter.
+Presently he holds the role of Stakeholder Dental Task Force – Health Canada Branch, and a Fellowship of the International College of Dentist – Canadian Chapter.

 Dr. L. Vides' hopes that his passion and dedication in public service can make a positive impact and increase the quality of life, access to care and essential services towards the Indigenous community across BC.